 At Garment Printing, we employ a variety of different printing techniques to ensure we always achieve the best possible results with the fabric and the design involved.
 This wealth of choice means there’s bound to be an option that’s perfect for your unique circumstances – but it can make the decision a more difficult one, especially to those who are not well-versed in the subject.

-With that in mind, this handy guide should help to take you through the various different types of printing techniques used at Garment Printing, how they work, which items they’re best suited to and how the cost compares to the alternatives.
+With that in mind, this handy guide should help to take you through the various different types of t shirt printing techniques used at Garment Printing, how they work, which items they’re best suited to and how the cost compares to the alternatives.
 Rest assured, among these six options, there’s bound to be one that’s ideal for your needs:

 CAD cut vinyl printing